 - Wash your mustard greens 3 or 4 times in fresh water, draining them each time. (there's nothing worse than gritty mustard greens) Then strip the leafy part from the stems and discard the stems.

 - In a large Dutch oven or stockpot fry 1 pound of fat back, thick bacon, or ham chunks until browned; add the mustard greens to the pot.

 - Fry, stirring until greens start to wilt.

 - Add 2 cups of water and cook until the greens are tender, about 1 hour or more.
 Add more water as needed.

 - Some people cook mustard greens, collard greens, and turnip greens all together in one pot.
 You can add a teaspoon sugar to the water to sweeten the greens.
 Stir frequently on medium heat so they don't burn.

 - Season with salt and freshly ground black pepper and serve with cider vinegar or hot pepper vinegar.

-Mustard greens make a nice side dish with black-eyed peas, ham, and cornbread.
+Mustard greens make a nice side dish with black-eyed peas, sliced baked ham, and cornbread.